minetest/minetest/doc/lua_api.md

     -- Custom collision box definition.
 Multiple boxes can be defined.
     -- If "nodebox" drawtype is used and collision_box is nil, then node_box -- definition is used for the collision box.
+    -- Collision boxes that are larger than the node itself are allowed, but -- only up to an absolute value of -0.5 + 127/64 on each axis.
+If you -- exceed this limit, there's no guarantee that collisions still work.

     -- Support maps made in and before January 2012 legacy_facedir_simple = false,